ahbaid/kids-code-camp/Readme.md

 ## Welcome!
 Humans understand recipes.
-We read a recipe, we interpret it, then we execute it to producce a meal.
+We read a recipe, we interpret it, then we execute it to produce a meal.
 If a recipe is written in english, we need a human that understands english.

 Computers also understand recipes, we write these recipes in specific languages that